 Applying for forest land offsetting

-You'll need to print, complete and post us the pre-1990 forest offsetting application, along with:
+You'll need send us a completed pre-1990 forest offsetting application, along with:

-- your carbon equivalency calculation (using the look-up tables)
+- your carbon equivalence calculation (using the look-up tables)

 - a map of the offset forest land and pre-1990 forest land in shapefiles (an electronic file type used in digital mapping)